-- Cash to help people buy food, which has become expensive due to high inflation and import restrictions.
+- Cash and vouchers to help people buy food, which has become expensive due to high inflation and import restrictions.

 - Advocating for peace: Oxfam is calling for a ceasefire, negotiations to end the conflict, respect for international humanitarian law, and unrestricted imports so that Yemenis can access food, fuel, and other humanitarian aid.

 - Arms sales ban: Between 2013 and 2017, 60 percent of Saudi Arabia’s arms imports came from the US.
 Oxfam is also calling for a ban of sales of weapons from the US to all parties to the conflict in Yemen.